-Independent Advisors or Investment Consultants to the Fund at the invitation of the Investment Sub Group.
+Independent Advisors to the Fund (or Investment Consultants at the invitation of the Investment Sub Group if the independent advisors are unable to attend).

 Two senior Officers of the Council with responsibilities for the management of the Fund including the Director of Finance (Section 151 Officer) and the officer with the responsibility of senior investment officer to the Fund.